sgerov/gerovlabs/_posts/2024-09-11-technical-excellence.md

 ### Clean code

-Clean code is more than just coding standards—it's a mindset focused on **readability, simplicity, and maintainability**.
+Clean code is more than just coding standards or patterns: it's a mindset focused on **readability, simplicity, and maintainability**.
 Code that is easy to understand and modify lowers the cost of adding new features or fixing bugs.
 As systems scale, the ability to make changes without introducing regressions becomes critical.

 > ##### Example
 >